sigcsets/sigcse2022/_reviewers/panel-review-guidelines.md

 2. Structure & Plan for Audience Participation
     - Is there an overview of the panel structure?
     - Does the proposed structure include time for a brief introduction of the topic and the panelists?
-    - Does the proposed structure include time for panelists to present their view?
+    - Does the proposed structure include time for panelists to present their views?
     - Does the proposed structure allow sufficient time for an interactive question and answer period between the audience and panelists (30 mins)?
     - Could the panel still be effective if given a shorter session?
-    - Do the panelists have a strong plan for the virtual format?
+    - Do the panelists have a viable plan for a hybrid format?
 3. Panelist considerations
-    - Does the proposal clearly identify the panelists (i.e., name and affiliation) and describe their expertise related to the topic, as well as panelists from diverse groups?
+    - Does the proposal clearly identify the panelists (i.e., name and affiliation) and describe their expertise related to the topic?
-    - Is the panel composed of panelists that represent multiple/diverse views on the topic?
+    - Will the panel be well positioned to present multiple views on the topic, representing the diversity of perspectives within the SIGCSE community?
+Note:  Please refer to [“ACM’s definitions of diversity and inclusion”](https://www.acm.org/diversity-inclusion/about).
+Please also refer to [“ACM’s recommended considerations when forming diverse teams”](https://www.acm.org/diversity-inclusion/diverse-teams)(or diverse panels in this case).
-    - Does the proposal clearly identify no more than 4 panelists, including the moderator?
-    - If there are more than 4 panelists, are each of the panelists needed for representing a full range of perspectives on the panel topic?
+    - Does the proposal clearly identify no more than four panelists, including the moderator?
+Otherwise, are each of the panelists needed for representing a full range of perspectives on the panel topic?

 {% include reviewer-shared-text.html %}